 This MA gives you the opportunity to develop your intellectual and creative approaches in order to consider interior architecture in the context of buildings and environmental design.

 You may study full-time, part-time or work-based and may change your mode of study at the end of any stage.
 All students enrolled in the Master's programme.
 You may then elect to take a stage qualification or pursue the full programme.

 Weekly contact hours on this programme may vary depending on the individual module options chosen and the stage of study.
 The postgraduate level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
-As a general guide, for every hour in class students are expected to spend at least two-three hours in independent study.
+As a general guide, for every hour in class students are expected to spend at least two-three hours in an independent study.
 For more detailed information please contact the programme leader.

 How You Are Assessed

 Formative assessment occurs regularly throughout the programme by means of student critiques, draft written assignments and progress reviews.
 Summative assessment is via project presentation supported by written project documentation.

 The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to you promptly – usually within 15 working days after the submission date.

 There is a visiting lecture programme which aims to ensure that you have the opportunity to learn from professional practitioners with extensive experience working in the field of interior architecture.
 There may be opportunities to take part in study trips abroad.
 Please see the Fees tab for more details on the potential additional costs associated with these study trips.